fahimeh1368/C-programming/README.md

 -Downcasting:</br>
 Circle circle2 = (Circle)shape
-If we cast a object to another object that is not the parent calss we will get an error so we can use AS keyboard Car car = obj AS Car  (If it is not possible to cast car is null)
+If we cast a object to another object that is not the parent calss we will get an error so we can use AS keyboard Car car = obj AS Car  (If it is not possible to cast car is null)</br>

+-Reference types are stored in heap and Value types are stored in stack</br>
+-Boxing</br>
+The process of converting a value type instance to an object reference</br>
+Example: object obj = 10 --> convert value type Number to Object type.</br>
+-Unboxing: Opposite of boxing</br>
+Example: Object obj = 10     -> var number = (int)obj